 Configuration of the Testing Setup

 Note: A diagram of the testing setup is shown in Figure 1B.
+The mount for the chip is a copper pedestal that is in contact with a thermo-electric cooler (TEC).
+There is a microscope fitted with both visible and infrared (IR) cameras for viewing the photonic chip.

-Place a small amount of wax on the chip mount and apply voltage to the thermo-electric cooler (TEC) to melt the wax.
+Place a small amount of wax on the chip mount and apply voltage to the TEC to melt the wax.

 Place the chip on the melted wax, ensuring that it is sitting flat on the mount.